Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 ## Manage Dependencies

-Whenever we work on a Python project, we need to consider how we manage our dependencies which are the third party packages used by our project.
+As we start writing APIs, we should remember that Flask projects are Python projects.
+Whenever we work on a Python project, we need to consider how we manage our dependencies, which are the third party packages used by our project.

+Just as we have been doing before, we will want to continue using virtual environments, or `venv`s, to manage our projects.

-`flask` is a package with many of its own dependencies, which can quickly make a mess of our system-wide Python installation!
+Since `flask` is a package with many of its own dependencies, we will need to use a `venv` to manage our Flask project so we do not make a mess of our system-wide Python installation.

 In reality, no Python project is too small to consider using a virtual environment.
 But working with a package that brings as many dependencies as does `flask` is reason enough for us to revisit the topic of virtual environments now.